FrankCyberFella/FFella-Task-Manager-Web-App-CS/README.md

 This project demonstrates a full-stack application using C#, Entity Framework, SQL Server, REST API calls using Axios, Vue.js framework, HTML, CSS, Javascript et al.

-It is written to be used in a training presentation to review/introduce these technologies to new entry-level developer students.

-It is intended to be reviewed interactively by an instructor with comments being added to the code and refactoring as it is being discussed/reviewed to document and reinforce what is covered.

 Database access expects tables used to be stored in a database called: ***taskmanger***

 Repo contents: